junglekid/aws-eks-istio-lab/README.md

 ## Introduction

-Have you ever wondered if there was a better way to manage, monitor, or secure your distributed microservices without adding these to your own code?
+Have you ever wondered if there was a better way to manage, monitor, or secure your distributed microservices without adding extra modules to your own code?
 Well, there is a way.
 It is called a Service Mesh.

 This is the first part of the series on Using Istio, a Service Mesh, with Amazon Elastic Kubernetes Service (EKS).
 This guide will explain what Service Mesh and Istio are and show you how to use Istio, a Service Mesh, with Amazon Elastic Kubernetes Service (EKS).
 You will use Flux to deploy various Kubernetes Services and Applications, including Istio, and supporting applications and microservices to Amazon Elastic Kubernetes Service (EKS).